bmillier/FFT-Convolution-Filter-Uniformly-partitioned/README.md

  code versions of this function.
 Frank has provided both T4 and a T3.6 version which works with smaller number of taps.

- Due to the T4 MCU's partitioning of the SRAM memory into two 512 Kb blocks- DTCM and OCRAM, my code must place one of he large arrays into OCRAM (using the DMAMEM directive) and the other into DTCM (no compiler directive needed for this).
+ Due to the T4 MCU's partitioning of the SRAM memory into two 512 Kb blocks- DTCM and OCRAM, my code must place one of the large arrays into OCRAM (using the DMAMEM directive) and the other into DTCM (no compiler directive needed for this).
  I have not been able to use the DMAMEM directive in the class library code- it throws an error.
 Therefore I place one large array, FFT_out,  in DMAMEM as part of the main program code, and pass convolutionUP.begin a pointer to that array.